marionettejs/backbone.marionette/readme.md

 ### Specify A Controller

-App routers can only take one `controller` object as a parameter to the contructor.
+App routers can only take one `controller` object as a parameter to the constructor.

 ```js
 myObj = {